Airlie Beach & The Whitsundays

 Great Barrier Reef

-Some of the world's most striking natural beauty lies under the sea in The Great Barrier Reef, a world heritage protected masterpiece, home to over thirty species of whales, dolphins and porpoises!
-Peterpans offer a range of awesome Great Barrier Reef tours for all budgets and travellers!
-Explore the coral formations and marine life of this underwater paradise with snorkelling day trips or scuba diving PADI courses.
+Some of the world's most striking natural beauty lies under the sea in the Great Barrier Reef.
+The famous reef is a world heritage protected masterpiece, home to countless species of whales, dolphins, porpoises, tropical fish, turtles, coral species, and more!
+Peterpans offer a range of awesome Great Barrier Reef tours for all budgets and traveller types.
+Explore the coral formations and marine life of this underwater paradise with snorkelling day trips, overnight excursions, or scuba diving PADI courses.

 peterpans pin